 Attending & Withdrawing From Classes

 Before withdrawing or stopping attendance in classes, the student should be aware of the proper procedure for withdrawing from classes and the consequences of withdrawing or stopping attendance.
 Official withdraw is the responsibility of the student.
 Questions on Return of Title IV Funds may be addressed to Financial Aid Services.
-Questions on withdrawal should be addressed with the Answer Center or an Advisor.
+Questions on withdrawal should be addressed with the Answer Center / First Stop Center or with an Advisor.

 Return of Title IV Financial Aid Funds Policy